 There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
+There had been no incidents since the practice but we saw that the incidents were on the agenda of practice meetings.

 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.